 Turn into Slide Deck

 The first step is to break down your post into a slide deck.
-This is generally pretty easy, have a different slide for each subheading or list point, however your post is structured.
+This is generally pretty easy, have a different slide for each subheading or list point, however, your post is structured.
 Add in your images and related links.
-A good ideas is to create a branded template that you can just plugin all of your posts to make this process smoother.
+A good idea is to create a branded template that you can just plugin all of your posts to make this process smoother.

 Once you have made your slide presentation, submit it to the below sites: